Massouda Jalal: Political career

-Jalal was elected as a Representative of her Kabul neighborhood to the 2002 Emergency Loya Jirga (Grand Assembly) of Afghanistan.
+Jalāl was elected as a Representative of her Kabul neighborhood to the 2002 Emergency Loya Jirga (Grand Assembly) of Afghanistan.
 In 2002, when she ran for the Office of the President in the Interim Government of Afghanistan, she was placed into consideration to lead Afghanistan as Interim President, but she was finally placed a second to ex-president of Afghanistan Hamid Karzai.
 She turned down the offer to become ex-President Hamid Karzai's first Vice President in exchange for the withdrawal of her candidacy.

-In 2003, Jalal was again elected from Kabul to the Constitutional Loya Jirga (Grand Assembly) of Afghanistan.
+In 2003, Jalāl was again elected from Kabul to the Constitutional Loya Jirga (Grand Assembly) of Afghanistan.
 During the drafting of the Constitution of Afghanistan, she worked with fellow women delegates to lobby for the inclusion of women and human rights provisions, including Article 22; Article 53, Section 2; Article 44; Article 54, Section 2; and Articles 83 and 84.
 During the Constitutional debates on whether Afghan women should be given the right to vote and run as a candidate for high positions in government, her experience in running as a presidential candidate was used as reference by the supporters, citing that she had already practiced that right.
 By running as presidential candidate, she had already set the benchmark on the highest level of position in which Afghan women should be allowed to compete.
 This gist of the debate was reflected in the documentation of the Constitutional Commission and was covered by media.

-Dr Massouda Jalal run again for the Office of the President of Afghanistan as the only woman candidate in the 2004 Afghan presidential election.
-In 2004 election, Jalal was placed 6th among 17 male candidates.
+Dr Massouda Jalāl run again for the Office of the President of Afghanistan as the only woman candidate in the 2004 Afghan presidential election.
+In 2004 election, Jalāl was placed 6th among 17 male candidates.
 From 2001 – 2004.
 She was the only Afghan woman who was part of the delegation of Afghanistan during the peace negotiations.
 In this role, she actively participated in formal peace negotiations.